 - Educate funders and the American public about the value of public media to American society.

-- Demonstrate strong stewardship of funds to Congress and the American people, through effective and efficient investments and an emphasis on accountability.
+- Demonstrate to Congress and the American people CPB’s stewardship of these funds, through effective and efficient investments that return value to the American people.

-- Improve stations’ capacity to provide content and services that engage their communities by identifying and promoting successful operating and service models.
+- Increase local stations’ capacity to provide compelling and diverse content and services that engage their communities.

-- Strengthen public media’s role as a source of trusted, high-quality education resources for parents, educators, and learners of all ages by supporting the development of educational content and service models.
+- Strengthen public media’s role, nationally and locally, as a source of trusted, high-quality education resources for students, parents, educators, and learners of all ages by supporting the development of educational content and services.

-- Strengthen public media’s capacity to analyze community content preferences and giving habits by promoting best practices and scaled approaches to data management.
+- Increase public media’s capacity to analyze content preferences and financial giving habits by advancing best practices and scaled approaches to data management and resource development.

-- Support the production of formal and informal educational content and services for all Americans.
+- Support the production and distribution of multiplatform educational content and services for all Americans.

-- Support public media’s work to provide trusted, fact-based, accurate, fair, balanced, objective, and transparent local, regional, national and international news and information.
+- Support the production of trusted, fact-based, accurate, fair, balanced, objective, and transparent local, regional, national, and international news and information.

-- Support the development of content that reflects America’s increasing diversity by funding diverse independent producers, and by encouraging existing public media producers to diversify their teams.
+- Increase the development of content that reflects America’s diversity by funding diverse independent producers, and by encouraging existing public media producers to diversify their production teams.

-- Support the development of content and services through which the American public can increasingly engage with public media organizations and with each other on multiple platforms and in multiple settings.
+- Support the development of content and services through which the American people can engage with public media organizations and with each other on multiple platforms and in multiple settings.

 Goals & Objectives

 As adopted by the Board of Directors on Tuesday, June 29, 2021

 The Corporation for Public Broadcasting is a private, nonprofit corporation created by Congress in 1967.
 CPB's mission is to ensure universal access, over-the-air and online, to high-quality content and telecommunications services that are commercial free and free of charge.
 It does this in conjunction with non-commercial educational telecommunications licensees across America.